Homeland Security - CPS (HLS)

 HLS 6035.
 Advanced Intelligence Applications for Homeland Security.
 4 Hours.

 Builds upon the analytical techniques discussed in HLS 6030 and develops actionable intelligence products.
 Offers students an opportunity to obtain an understanding of how intelligence is gathered and operationalized to support standing requirements and to support specific operations.
 One of the key roles of intelligence, especially in periods of active war and counterterrorism operations, is the nature, strengths, and weaknesses of intelligence intended to support operations in the field.
 This course describes how operational requirements are derived, transmitted to, and responded to by intelligence elements and how operational intelligence is collected, analyzed, and then used via practical, real-world situations.
-Prereq.
-HLS 6030; open to U.S. citizens who hold a clearance of secret or higher.
+Open to U.S. citizens who hold a clearance of secret or higher.

 HLS 6040.
 Critical Infrastructure: Vulnerability Analysis and Protection.
 3 Hours.